samjd-zz/linkedin_ssi_booster/README.md

 - **On-brand content** — every post is grounded in your real projects, real numbers, and real technical voice via a detailed persona prompt
 - **All four SSI pillars** — the content calendar and curator rotate across all four components so no single pillar is neglected
 - **Curation pipeline** — fetches today's AI/GovTech news, filters by your niche, and generates commentary that you can either:
-  - push to Buffer Ideas for review and manual approval (default), or
+  - route to Buffer Ideas for review under the default balanced confidence policy, or
-  - schedule directly as posts to your Buffer queue (using `--type post`)
+  - schedule directly as posts to your Buffer queue when confidence is high enough and `--type post` is used

 **`--learn`** extracts and persists knowledge from curated articles into `extracted_knowledge.json`.
 Three modes:
 - **Fast** (`--curate --learn`) — bulk-loads knowledge, skips generation and Buffer.
 No post cap — processes all relevant articles.